 Both set out to find the best coach for this team, and with Mr. Ford’s blessing and endorsement, did so when the team hired Jim Schwartz, who had served as defensive coordinator for many successful Tennessee Titans teams, as the Lions’ new head coach.
 The 2009 season also marked the first time in franchise history that the team began the season with a new general manager, new team president and new head coach.

-Team and individual record-breaking performances generated wins and much excitement in 2011.
-Detroit set new NFL records with four 13+-point comeback wins, three 17+-point comeback wins and back-to-back 20+-point comeback wins.
+Team and individual record-breaking performances have generated wins and much excitement over the past two years.
+On several occasions, the Lions executed late, comeback wins.
+In 2011, Detroit set new NFL records with four 13+-point comeback wins, three 17+-point comeback wins and back-to-back 20+-point comeback wins.
 A 24-point comeback at Dallas tied an NFL record for the biggest comeback by a road team.
+In 2012, three Lions’ wins occurred as the team scored go-ahead or game-tying scores in the final minute of the fourth quarter.

-Over the past three years, the Lions have upgraded and developed every position on the team.
+Over the past five years, the Lions have continued to improve and develop every position on the team.
 This progress has been forged with tremendous effort from the front office, a coaching staff that excels in game-planning and player development, and players who are combining ability and work ethic to ensure this team is moving in the right direction.

 On the football side, Mayhew has re-vamped the team’s player personnel and football operations in numerous ways and those efforts have resulted in successful drafts.
 In that time, Mayhew and the front office have worked diligently to improve the team’s roster utilizing every resource from free agency and trades to the League’s waiver wire.

-After the playoff-clinching win vs. San Diego on Christmas Eve, Schwartz and WR Nate Burleson presented a game ball in the locker room to Mr. Ford for his overwhelming support, dedication and commitment to the team.
+After the playoff-clinching win vs. San Diego on Christmas Eve in 2011, Schwartz and WR Nate Burleson presented a game ball in the locker room to Mr. Ford for his overwhelming support, dedication and commitment to the team.

 On the business side, Lewand continues to forge ahead with a strategic approach to make sure every element off the field impacts the team on the field.
 Whether it is through revenue streams generated at Ford Field, effective management of player contracts, improvement of the club’s financial processes or building stronger relationships with fans and business partners, Lewand ensures that Mr. Ford’s vision to become one of the best franchises in professional sports is being realized.